mozilla/gecko-dev/toolkit/components/messaging-system/schemas/TriggerActionSchemas/index.md

 ### `newSavedLogin`

 Happens every time the user saves or updates a login via the login capture doorhanger.
-Provides a `type` to diferentiate between the two events that can be used in targeting.
+Provides a `type` to differentiate between the two events that can be used in targeting.

 Does not filter by host or patterns.